 So they approached Him not with a frank challenge to what He was saying but with a craftily concocted trap.
 They began with fulsome praise of His admirable indifference to rank and His speaking and teaching "rightly."
 We can only wonder how they ever got the idea that He was susceptible to oily accolades and false smiles.

 They then laid the trap with a question designed to get him in trouble no matter which way He answered.
 They asked Him whether it was lawful to give tribute to Caesar.
 A "no" would be treason against the Roman government; a "yes" would alienate those Jews who equated patriotism with resistance to Rome.

 But Jesus would not be trapped.
 He said that the coin bearing Caesar's image ("likeness" in some translations) belonged to Caesar, and must rightly be paid to him when he asked for it.
 But by extension we, who bear the image and likeness of God, belong only to Him, and that must be our first allegiance.
 We should not be just good but exemplary citizens of the places we live in now, yet always mindful of our true home and citizenship with God.

-On December 4th we remember another spellbound person: the great martyr Barbara.
+Another spellbound person: the great martyr Barbara.
 Though her father locked her away from the world, she heard the Gospel from her maidservants and was deeply drawn to it.
 Her father, like the Jewish leaders but without their subtle craft, reacted with fear and dragged her directly to the authorities.
 Barbara had to decide what to render to Caesar and what belonged only to God.
 Perhaps as she was being martyred she held onto Christ's words and let them carry her to Him.
 She had maintained the image and likeness He gave her, so she could be certain of a warm welcome.